rees-kyle/public_personal_knowledge_base/notes/software.packages.apps.command-prompt.md

 id: 8belz2mlt1k6rkr13wxunoh
 title: Command Prompt
 desc: ''
-updated: 1689638903277
+updated: 1689639809263
 created: 1689632806266
 ---

 The Command Prompt is a `software application` available in various Windows operating systems.
-It provides a `terminal` where users can interact with the operating system by typing commands to execute various tasks, perform system operations, and manage files and directories.
+It provides a [[terminal|command-line-interface.terminal]] where users can interact with the operating system by typing commands to execute various tasks, perform system operations, and manage files and directories.

 The Command Prompt is sometimes referred to as the "Windows Command Prompt," "CMD," or simply "Command Line."
 It is an essential tool for system administrators, developers, and advanced users who prefer working with the command-line interface over the graphical user interface (GUI).